Paris Bookstores Are Designated Essential — But These Landmarks Struggle To Survive

 He pulls out his smart phone and opens up an app with a big capital G. It allows anybody to scan their used books and know exactly how much they can get for them at Gibert.

-Bittoré says used books have been a core part of their business since 1929, and today, thanks to digitization and the app, used books represent 30 percent of their online and in-store business.
+Bittoré says used books have been a core part of their business since 1929, and today, thanks to digitization and the app, used books represent 30% of their online and in-store business.

 Outside the bookstore people line up with bags of books.
 Teacher Pascale Nédélec is selling back some text books and a complete DVD set of the series Madmen.
 She says even though she won't earn that much for them, she could never throw a book away.